zoffixznet/perl6.party/post/Perl-6-Seqs-Drugs-and-Rock-n-Roll--Part-2.md

 so a lot of the time is likely lost in ``.pull-one|ing`` the values and adding them to the ``Array``, one by one.

-In cases like these, implementing a custom ``.push-all`` method on our ``Iterator`` can help.
+In cases like this, implementing a custom ``.push-all`` method on our ``Iterator`` can help.
 The method receives one argument that is a [reification](https://docs.perl6.org/language/glossary#index-entry-Reify) target.
 We're pretty close to bare "metal" now, so we can't do anything fancy